Codecademy/docs/content/ai/concepts/prompt-engineering/prompt-engineering.md

 This example is a little more advanced, but shows how an LLM can be a "low-code" solution.
 This prompt has built in commands in which we can adjust the context of the conversation dynamically.

-This prompt also shows how can we train the LLM to respond with a specific format.
+This prompt also shows how the LLM can be trained to respond with a specific format.